redlioncanada/qualifier-api/docs/WP fields.md

 - X?* capacity (in cubic feet) (float) - match $1 from /(\d+(?:\.\d+))\s+cu\. ft\./ in English name, or "Washer Capacity (cu. ft.)"
 CF as backup
     + confirm we should include combos
+        * NO --> see if it's easy to exclude them
     + and also that their capacity should be the washer capacity, which seems to usually be smaller. or should it be the total of the two? that seems misleading, it's not the total that matters, they serve different purposes.
 - / energyStar (bool) - has CF "Energy Star\u00ae Qualified" and value != "No"
 - / ecoBoost (bool) - CF "Option Selections" contains "EcoBoost"